Evenemanget har ingen fysisk plats.

 Although the relevance seems undisputable, communicating the outcome of scientific research to society is not per definition part of a routine of academic researchers.
 It usually lacks a programme and structure.
 Therefore AESIS brings together professionals and stakeholders in the field of impact and science communication, in order to support the development of the new goals, professions and tasks in the interface between science and society.

-For three days we will offer knowledge from experts in the field and interactive discussions with peers on topics such as
+For five half days knowledge from experts will be shared and interactive discussions will take place on topics such as

 - How can knowledge exchange benefit from better communication strategies